Analytic structure of $q$-pseudoconcave subsets of continuous graphs: Sharpness of the index of pseudoconcavity

 \section{Sharpness of the index of pseudoconcavity}

-In this final section, we show that the index of pseudoconcavity found in Theorem~\ref{thm:foliation'} is sharp.
+In this final section, we show that the choice for the index of pseudoconcavity in Theorem~\ref{thm:foliation'} is sharp.
 Namely, for $m<n$ we construct an $m$-pseudoconcave subset of a smooth graph, defined over $\C^n\times\R$, which has no analytic structure.

 To this end, let $f:\C^n\to\C^q$ be a holomorphic function, for $n\geq 2$ and $q\geq 1$, and let $\pi:\C^{n+q}\to\C^n$ be the projection onto the first $n$ coordinates.
 Then $\tilde\pi\coloneqq\pi|_{\Gamma(f)}$ is a biholomorphism.
 Now let $E\subset\C^n$ be the closed subset given by~\cite[Theorem~1.1]{har_shch_tom:wermer}.
 Then $E$ has no analytic structure and $\C^n\smallsetminus E$ is pseudoconvex, i.e., $E$ is an $(n-1)$-pseudoconcave subset of $\C^n$.
 Let